Garhshankar

 Garhshankar is a city in Hoshiarpur district in the state of Punjab, India.

 History

-Garshankar was founded by Doad Rajput king named Shankar Sahai at around 1000 AD, later his -kila- was destroyed by western conquerors.
+Garshankar was founded by Doad Chandarvanshi Rajput king named Shankar Sahai at around 1000 AD, later his kila was destroyed by western conquerors.
 Garhshankar was converted as a Tehsil in the year of 1844 by the British administration.
-Before the Partition of British India in 1947, Garhshankar had a significant population of Muslim Ghorewaha Rajputs.
+Before the Partition of British India in 1947, Garhshankar had a significant population of Muslim Ghorewaha (Kachhwaha) Rajputs.
 More information is available in census and 1904 Hoshiarpur report.

 Politics

 Jai Krishan Singh Rouri, (AAP) is the second term MLA from Garhshankar Assembly Constituency, elected in 2022 Punjab Assembly Elections.
 He was first elected as MLA in 2017 Punjab Assembly Elections.